EdDataScienceEES/tutorial-kingakaszap/tutorial/tutorial.md

 This brings us to our next concept: **Diversity** .

 <a name="section5"></a>
-# Diversity
+# 5. Diversity

-Diversity indeces are considered more informative than species richness.
+Diversity indices are considered more informative than species richness.
 Diversity incorporates both richness and comonness and rarity of species - evenness.
 It accounts for how many species can be found at a site, and also how individuals within the community are distributed among species.
-There are many diversity indeces out there, and it's a hot topic in science which is best.
+There are many diversity indices out there, and it's a hot topic in science which is best.
 For this tutorial, we will use two of the most simple and basic measures of diversity: the Shannon-Wiener diversity index (H') and Simpson's index of dominance (D).

 Simpson's dominance focuses on common species, and as the name suggests, it's most useful for determining dominance.
 It gives us a probability that if we randomly point at two individuals in a given community, they will belong to the same species.
 As it is essentially a measure of probability, it ranges between 1 (high dominance) and 0 (low dominance).
 The reciprocal of D, 1/D can be used as a measure of diversity, and is not surprisingly called *Simpson's reciprocal index*.

 The *Shannon-Wiener diversity index* or *Shannon's diversity* tells us about rare species.
 It is less sensitive to sample size than Simpson's reciprocal, and it is the most popular index to determine diversity.

-Something all diversity indeces have in common is that they work with *relative abundance*.
+Something all diversity indices have in common is that they work with *relative abundance*.
 This value is specific to each species, and indicates how common or rare a given species relative to others.
 It is calculated as the number of individuals belonging to a given species divided by the number of all individuals present in the area.
 Relative abundances in a community should add up to 1.

 Based on relative abundance, Simpson's dominance is given by the following formula: